siddhuoo7/azure-serverless-workshop/labs.md

 ### #: Output binding (runtime binder)

-Same example as above, but output blob names should be in the format: `yyyy-MM-dd-HH-mm-ss.txt`
+Create & deploy a function app that create a new blob (in a storage account's container) every minute.
+Output blob names should be in the format: `yyyy-MM-dd-HH-mm-ss.txt`

 [[SOLUTION]](./code-samples/function-app-blob-output/BlobOutputRuntimeBinderFunction.cs)